Ford Fischer: Storming of the United States Capitol

-Fischer recorded a rally held by President Donald Trump on January 6, 2021, just prior to the 2021 storming of the United States Capitol.
+Fischer recorded a rally held by President Donald Trump on January 6, 2021, just prior to the January 6 United States Capitol attack.
 His video included Trump's speech and the crowd reaction to it.
 He uploaded raw footage of the rally to YouTube, which was monetized by them on January 8, and then licensed by the BBC for its documentary about the rally and subsequent attack on the Capitol.
 In late January, the footage was removed by YouTube.
 YouTube alleged the footage was spreading election misinformation because it gave no counter-viewpoints or context.
 Fischer protested YouTube's actions on Twitter and pointed out that other networks still had livestreams of Trump's rally on their platforms.
 He said the situation made him angry, and that he was perplexed by the fact that YouTube did not distinguish between footage documenting an historical event and people purposefully spreading misinformation regarding the 2020 US election.
 YouTube responded by demonetizing Fischer's channel on grounds that it contained "harmful content".
 In early February, Fox News published an article about YouTube's "crackdown on independent media;" Fischer's channel was remonetized not long after.
 YouTube acknowledged their action constituted "over-enforcement" of their rules, but stated that Fischer's rally footage was "policy violative."
 Fischer stated that he hoped YouTube would revisit and make changes in its policies and its enforcement of them.

 After his reporting of the US Capitol riots, Twitter shadow banned Fischer, an action which limits the ability of his account to appear in Twitter's search results, and which shows warnings about "potentially sensitive content" on his tweets.
-Journalist Matt Taibbi posted an article criticizing Twitter and Youtube's "crackdown on independent media."
+Journalist Matt Taibbi posted an article criticizing Twitter and Youtube's "crackdown on independent media".
 The article referenced Fischer.
 Fischer has stated that he considers it important that his Trump rally footage remain available to the public because it documents events relative to Donald Trump's second impeachment trial over his role in the events of January 6.
-Jay Ulfelder, a Harvard University academic, emailed YouTube to say that footage of the rally is "crucial archival material for future scholars looking to get a better sense of what happened."
+Jay Ulfelder, a Harvard University academic, emailed YouTube to say that footage of the rally is "crucial archival material for future scholars looking to get a better sense of what happened".